 |Long-Term Stability||< 2% per year|

 |Relative Humidity Range||0 to 100%|

 Accurate measurements require the sensor to be leveled using a 18356 leveling fixture.
 This leveling fixture incorporates a bubble level and three adjusting screws.
-The 18356 mounts to a crossarm or a tripod or tower mast using the CM225 mounting stand.
-The SP230 should be mounted away from all obstructions and reflective surfaces that might adversely effect the measurement.
+The 18356 mounts to a crossarm using the CM225 mounting stand.
+The SP230 should be mounted away from all obstructions and reflective surfaces that might adversely affect the measurement.